knickers/ev-gear-reduction/README.md

 # EV Gearing
-Calculator for Electric Vehicle Gear Reductions
+Calculator for electric vehicle gear reductions

-## Calculate the Gear reduction ratio
+## Calculate the Gear Reduction ratio
 For a given wheel diameter, motor RPM, and desired speed.

 ## Calculate the Motor RPM